Qingyu255/SMU-BidWise/README.md

 # IS216 G2T4 Group Project

 ### SMU BidWise
-> SMU students' one-stop solution for course searching and module planning
+> SMU students' one-stop solution for course searching and planning

 ### To install and run selenium scraper
 ```